A Guide to Cognitive Decline in Old Age

 Speak with your GP if you’re concerned about changes in behaviour or comprehension.

-It is normal for the care needs of aging adults to change.
-If you or someone you care for has noticed a change in their cognition or received a diagnosis it’s important we are made aware so that care needs can be adjusted accordingly
+It is normal for the care needs of ageing adults to change.
+If you or someone you care for has noticed a change in their cognition or received a diagnosis, it’s important for your aged care support provider, such as HomeMade, to be made aware so that care needs and support can be adjusted accordingly.